noops-challenge/cambot/README.md

 - [p5js](https://github.com/processing/p5.js): is an expressive framework for working with media and JavaScript, and has a library dedicated to working with browser media: [p5.dom](https://p5js.org/reference/#/libraries/p5.dom)

 - [react-webcam](https://github.com/mozmorris/react-webcam): A popular and well-supported library for accessing the webcam in React.
 Accessing the webcam is as simple as adding a tag to your React app, and comes with a built-in method to make a screenshot.
-Grab the screenshot

-- [three.js](https://github.com/mrdoob/three.js): Three.js is a popular 3D software that has build in webcam support ([example here](https://threejs.org/examples/webgl_materials_video_webcam.html) and code [here](https://github.com/mrdoob/three.js/blob/dev/examples/webgl_materials_video_webcam.html)).
+- [three.js](https://github.com/mrdoob/three.js): Three.js is a popular 3D software that has ready made webcam code ([example ](https://threejs.org/examples/webgl_materials_video_webcam.html) and [code](https://github.com/mrdoob/three.js/blob/dev/examples/webgl_materials_video_webcam.html)).

 ## 🎤 Microphone